MatAtBread/ApiPublisher/README.md

 To call a published API from node, require the ServerApi, and initialise it from the remote URI :

-	var ServerApi = require("ApiPublisher").ServerApi ; // Allow APIs to be called
+	var ServerApi = require("apipublisher").ServerApi ; // Allow APIs to be called
 		...
 	api <<= ServerApi.load("http://example.com/api") ;
 		...